Rail suicide: Effect on drivers

 Even if the suicide situation is recognized at an early stage, the train driver is rarely able to prevent it due to the long braking distance and the inability to take evasive action.
 (Note: In case of driverless trains, a witnessing passenger presses the emergency button to stop the train.)
 (Note: In some cases, a collision with a pedestrian is not noticed by the train driver and the train continues to travel to the next station with human remains still visible at its front.
 In such cases, the driver might be held accountable for violation of instruction and face consequences.)
 A German train with an 80 t locomotive traveling at 120 km/h takes 600 m, and 18 seconds, to stop, more than enough time for drivers to make eye contact with a person on the tracks.
 The country's high-speed Inter-City Express trains take 3 km to come to a complete stop.

-Even if the train driver closes their eyes, they can still feel the impact of the collision and hear the sound, which one American driver likens to "hitting a pumpkin".
+Even if the train driver closes their eyes, they can still feel the impact force and vibration of the collision and hear the sounds, which one American driver likens to "hitting a pumpkin".
 German drivers say that standing humans are particularly loud.
 The ensuing heavy psychological burden for the driver can lead to years of impairment.
 A British driver who struck eight suicides during 23 years on the job said in 2018, almost 20 years after retiring early due to the mental health issues those incidents led to, that on particularly difficult days he consumes as much as 10 pints of beer and 60 cigarettes.
 He sleeps with the light on to avoid flashbacks.

 "It's not a matter of if you are going to kill someone, but when", says one driver for the American goods carrier CSX.
 "And when it happens, you're totally helpless."
 He recalled having previously worked for another railway in a different area when a woman stood on the tracks in front of his train, giving him the finger in response to his repeated soundings of the train horn as the locomotive struck her.
 "You never forget something like that," he said.
 "If she wanted to kill herself, why did she have to involve me?"
 The memory of the incident led him to change employers.
 Other drivers whose trains had struck suicides had similarly vivid memories of those events many years later.